 Family history: If one or more members of the family are suffering from some of the diseases or early death in the family happens.
 The children belong to these kinds of families are referred for the genetic test.

-Delayed growth and development: Sometimes the parents have a concern that there is the delay in the growth of their child.
-Such children are suggested to have a genetic test.
+Delayed growth and development: Sometimes the parents have a concern that there is a delay in the growth of their child.
+Further, these children refer to the genetic test.

-Researchers basically categorized hearing loss in two type Non-Syndromic and Syndromic hearing loss
+Researchers basically categorized hearing loss in two types Non-Syndromic and Syndromic hearing loss

 Non-Syndromic: Non-syndromic hearing loss is that which does not produce any other symptoms.

-Syndromic: Syndromic hearing loss is that which produce with other symptoms or medical conditions
+Syndromic: Syndromic hearing loss is that which produce other symptoms or medical conditions

 There are two genetic factors which are responsible for hearing loss: